BryanBradfo/BryanBradfo/README.md

 ## **About Me 🚀**

 I am a passionate about **Artificial Intelligence** and **Machine Learning** research.
 My research interests span computer vision, representation learning, generative models, multimodal learning, and responsible AI.
-I am driven by the potential of artificial intelligence (AI) to address complex challenges and create impactful solutions.
+I am driven by the potential of artificial intelligence (AI) to address complex challenges and create impactful solutions. :)

 <h3 align="center">
  <img src="https://github.com/user-attachments/assets/4d4cc560-af87-4481-9a39-0e954bfce1f7" alt="Artificial Intelligence" width=300>
 </h3>

-Outside of work, I love traveling to explore new countries and cultures. :)
+Outside of work, I love traveling to explore new countries and cultures.
+I'm also deeply committed to education, and I have volunteered in various countries to support those without access to learning opportunities.

+---
 <details>
   <summary><strong>about_me.yml</strong></summary>